 Applying for a handicap permit varies from state to state, but the steps involved are basically the same.

-- Submit Your Application: Submit your completed application to the local DMV.
-Your placard should arrive 2-4 weeks later.
+- Submit Your Application: Submit your completed application to the appropriate agency.
+Your placard should arrive within several weeks.

 Types of Disability Parking Permits

-There are 3 types of handicap or disability parking permits.
+There are two main types of handicap or disability parking permits.
 Although these designations may vary from state to state, the criteria involved will follow a similar format.

-- Temporary Placard: Issued to people with disabilities expected to last 2-12 months.
-The length of time the temporary placard is valid can be adjusted or extended, if necessary, by a doctor’s recommendation.
+- Temporary Placard: Issued to people with disabilities expected to last under 6 months.
+A temporary placard can be renewed if the disability lasts longer than this time.